Now this was a pretty spectacular line up of Champagnes by any stretch of the imagination.

 Benoit Marguet I’ve known for many years – he has an outrageous sense of humour and I’m sure he’s got an unusual attitude to responsibility.
 About the things that really matter, such as honesty in wine and attitude to the environment he’s super-responsible.
 But yeah, he forgot my last appointment….
 The wines were divisive, some loved them but for others they were just too edgy.

-Georges Laval is a legend, founder of bio-dynamie in Champagne and his Cumières rouge, (tasted some years ago on one of the more bizarre wine nights of my life), was far and away the best Coteaux Champenoise red I’ve ever had.
+Georges Laval is a legend, founder of bio-dynamie in Champagne and his Cumières rouge, (tasted some years ago on one of the more bizarre wine nights of my life at an organic producers’ evening – yup astral plane discussions etc); sorry, I’ve digressed, anyway the Cumières rouge Coteaux Champenoise was far and away the best red I’ve ever had from Champagne.
 New generation; the Champagne an absolute stonker!
 Stole the show.
 Except that Talant’s Zero, following it, had a crystalline purity that was really lovely.
-De Souza good too.
+The De Souza good too.

 Then we had the Moutard; except we didn’t!
 Some plonker gave us Moutardier thinking that was close enough.
 What’s an “ier” between friends?
 So we had another a non-so good Meunier vintage, not MoutardIERS’s fascinating blend including the rare Arbanne and Petit Meslier grape varieties….